thomas-mauran/demo-traefik/terraform/README.md

 We see here is the response from the eu api, which basically echos the headers and infos of the request. lets break down the headers and what happened here:
+- `Hostname`: eu, this is the hostname of the eu api we set in tf.
 - `Host`: eu.thomas-mauran.com, the request was handled by the eu api.
 - `Cf-Ipcountry`: FR, this is the country code added by Cloudflare proxy in front of the loadbalancer based on the IP address of the request.